NishiGaba/Dynamic-Family-Hierarchy-Tree-Angular-JS/README.md

 # Dynamic-Family-Hierarchy-Tree
-A Dynamic Family Hierarchy Tree made in HTML, CSS and JS.
+A Dynamic Family Hierarchy Tree made in HTML, CSS and AngularJS.